AdjoaHackman/hmtl-css-refactoring-project-1/README.md

 # Credits
 I would like to credit my instructor, my TA and my class mates for being so supportive.
 Special thanks to my tutor for being so amazing and patient and for showing me new resources.
 Finally to me for getting out of my comfort zone and trying my best to my first assignment.

+Please note that I added a screenshot of the Marketing site above by including the image in my folder and creating a relative path to the image from the folder in VS Code with the "img" tag.